dashohoxha/killercoda-scenarios/docker-scripts/wordpress/intro.md

 docker-scripts local network, so they don't need to expose the ports `80/443` to the host or to the outside world.

-Each Wordpress container in turn uses Apache virtual domains to be able to serve several (more than one) sites/domains.
+Each Wordpress container in turn uses Apache VirtualHost configurations to be able to serve several (more than one) sites/domains.

 Each Wordpress site needs also a database, and all of them use the docker-scripts container **mariadb**, which they access through the